Going the Extra Mile in Face Image Quality Assessment: A Novel Database and Model

-In order to reveal quality properties of face data, we first conducted cross database tests to evaluate how previous generalized IQA datasets and models perform on the face IQA task.
-Specifically, we selected one synthetic IQA dataset LIVE \cite{sheikh:2006statistical} and four in-the-wild IQA datasets including LIVE Challenge (LIVEC)~\cite{ghadiyaram2015massive}, KonIQ-10k~\cite{hosu2020koniq}, SPAQ~\cite{2020Perceptual} and KonIQ++~\cite{su2021koniq++} for cross testing.
-We trained IQA models MEON~\cite{ma2018end}, HyperIQA~\cite{su2020blindly}, Koncept512~\cite{hosu2020koniq}, MT-A~\cite{2020Perceptual}, and BIQA model~\cite{su2021koniq++} on the five datasets respectively, and tested them on the GFIQA-20k test subset.
-Among testing models, MEON~\cite{ma2018end} and HyperIQA~\cite{su2020blindly} are state-of-the-art (SOTA) IQA methods performing well on synthetic and authentic distortions respectively, and the other models are proposed along with their training datasets.
-We report the results in Table \ref{tab:corss test}.
+To reveal the quality properties of face data, we first tested a cross database to observe how previous generic IQA datasets and models performed on the face IQA task.
+Specifically, we selected one synthetic IQA dataset LIVE \cite{sheikh:2006statistical} and four in-the-wild IQA datasets, including LIVE Challenge (LIVEC)~\cite{ghadiyaram2015massive}, KonIQ-10k~\cite{hosu2020koniq}, SPAQ~\cite{2020Perceptual} and KonIQ++~\cite{su2021koniq++}, for cross testing.
+We trained IQA models MEON~\cite{ma2018end}, HyperIQA~\cite{su2020blindly}, Koncept512~\cite{hosu2020koniq}, MT-A~\cite{2020Perceptual}, and BIQA~\cite{su2021koniq++} on the five datasets.
+Among the testing models, MEON~\cite{ma2018end} and HyperIQA~\cite{su2020blindly} are state-of-the-art (SOTA) IQA methods that perform well on synthetic and authentic distortions, respectively, and the other models are proposed along with their training datasets.
+We tested the performance on the GFIQA-20k test subset and show the results in Table \ref{tab:corss test}.

 From Table \ref{tab:corss test}, we observe that training on the synthetic IQA dataset LIVE did not give good predictions for in-the-wild face data.
 This result was foreseeable because of the domain gap between real world degradation and laboratory simulated distortions.
 The two authentic IQA datasets LIVEC and SPAQ also yielded relatively poor performances on the face data.
-This is probably because of the small number of training samples (1,162 images) contained in LIVEC and because of the bias in images of smartphone photography collected in SPAQ.
-Surprisingly, we found that KonIQ-10k and its extension KonIQ++ both performed relatively well (around 0.90 SRCC).
-The possible reason is that images from the KonIQ-10k dataset and the proposed GFIQA-20k dataset are both selected from YFCC100M \cite{thomee:2016}, and content overlapping might exist.
-Despite this, there still left a space for further performance improvement, and we discuss the development of face IQA models in the following.
+This is probably because of the small number of training samples (1,162 images) contained in LIVEC and because of the bias in the smartphone photography images contained in SPAQ.
+Surprisingly, we found that KonIQ-10k and its extension KonIQ++ both performed relatively well (approximately 0.90 SRCC).
+The possible reason is that images from the KonIQ-10k dataset and the proposed GFIQA-20k dataset are both selected from YFCC100M \cite{thomee:2016}, resulting in a smaller domain gap.
+Despite this, there is still room for further performance improvement, and the following section discusses the development of face IQA models.